Didas-git/Nekdis/README.md

 - [#25 (Use reflection to do object mapping for a more declarative API)](https://github.com/redis/redis-om-node/issues/25)
   - Achieves this purely on the type level working for both js and ts without extra steps and without the declarative (decorators) part
 - [#28 (Transactions & relations)](https://github.com/redis/redis-om-node/issues/28)
-  - Relations are added and transactions are in the plans with a nice api like the c# lib
+  - References are added and both transactions and relations are in the plans with a nice api like the c# lib
 - [#44 (Add in (eq for multiple values))](https://github.com/redis/redis-om-node/issues/44)
   - As mentioned in [Search](#search) methods like `equals` work just like it
 - [#54 (Add boolean[] as a new type)](https://github.com/redis/redis-om-node/issues/54)
 - [#55 (Add number[] as a new type)](https://github.com/redis/redis-om-node/issues/55)
 - [#66 (Implement implicit transaction and locking in the context of redis-om for master-detail relations )](https://github.com/redis/redis-om-node/issues/66)
-  - Partially done with relations
+  - Partially done with references
 - [#69 (Add default value to Schema)](https://github.com/redis/redis-om-node/issues/69)
-  - Also `required` was added
+  - `required` was also added
 - [#85 (Vector Similarity Search)](https://github.com/redis/redis-om-node/issues/85)
 - [#120 (Add expireAt)](https://github.com/redis/redis-om-node/issues/120)
   - normal expire accepts both seconds or a date object